Bill Cosby Sentenced to 3 to 10 Years in Prison for Sexual Assault

 Bill Cosby was sentenced to three to 10 years in prison on Tuesday for sexual assault.

 Judge Steven T. O'Neill delivered the sentence.
-Cosby will also be required to pay $25,000, as well as the cost of prosecution.
+Cosby will also be required to pay $25,000 within the first 12 months, as well as the cost of prosecution.

 "Nobody is above the law because of where they live, who they are, wealth, fame, celebrity or even philanthropy," the judge said.